 TT’s judicial system respects the sanctity of contracts and generally provides a level playing field for foreign investors involved in court matters.
 Due to the backlog of cases, however, there can be major delays in the process.
 It is imperative that foreign investors seek competent local legal counsel.
 Some U.S. companies are hesitant to pursue legal remedies, preferring to attempt good faith negotiations in order to avoid an acrimonious relationship that could harm their interests in the country’s small, tight-knit business community.

 There is no “one-stop-shop” website for investment providing relevant laws, rules, and procedures.
-Useful websites to help navigate foreign investment laws, rules, and procedures are:
+Useful websites to help navigate foreign investment laws, rules, and procedures include:

-The Fair-Trading Commission is responsible for promoting and maintaining fair competition in the domestic market.
+The TT Fair Trading Commission is an independent statutory agency responsible for promoting and maintaining fair competition in the domestic market.
 It is tasked with investigating the various forms of anti-competitive business conduct set out in the Fair-Trading Act.
-Legislation operationalizing this agency in 2006 was not proclaimed by the president until February 2020, so the agency is untested with regard to will and capacity to fulfill its mission.
+No cases that involve foreign investment have arisen in the past 12 months.
+The agency adheres to fair and transparent norms and procedures.
+The agency’s decisions can be appealed to the judicial system.

 Expropriation and Compensation

-The government can legally expropriate property based on the needs of the country and only after due process including adequate compensation, generally based on market value.
+The GoTT can legally expropriate property based on the needs of the country and only after due process including adequate compensation generally based on market value.
 Various pieces of legislation make provisions for compulsory licensing in the interest of public health or intellectual property rights.

 The U.S. Mission is not aware of any direct or indirect expropriation actions since the 1980s.
 All prior expropriations were compensated to the satisfaction of the parties involved.
 Energy sector contacts occasionally describe the tax regime as confiscatory, pointing to after-the-fact withdrawal or weakening of tax incentives offered to entice investment once investment occurs.